-- 5. Are applicants required to include a 10-year financial model showing the project's cash flow and how it can sustain itself in the future based on proven or contracted revenue and cost assumptions?
+5. Are applicants required to include a 10-year financial model showing the project's cash flow and how it can sustain itself in the future based on proven or contracted revenue and cost assumptions?
 CDFA does not require financial modeling as part of the DDRDP application.
+If applicants, determine, this information is processary to demonstrate their.

-If applicants - CDFA does not require financial modeling as part of the DDRDP application.
-If applicants determine this information is necessary to demonstrate their organization's financial soundness and strengths, they should consider including this information. - 6.
-Can a lender financing the digester project take an assignment of the awarded CDFA grant monies?
+applicants determine this information is necessary to demonstrate their organization's financial soundness and strengths, they should consider including this information.

+6. Can a lender financing the digester project take an assignment of the awarded CDFA grant monies?

 If awarded funds, CDFA will enter into a grant agreement with the individual/organization identified on the application submitted to the application submission portal.
 Any subsequent changes to the recipient must occur with approval from CDFA and will be reviewed, when/if requested, on a case-by-case basis.
-However, in all cases, CDFA will only reimburse the recipient for actual, allowable project costs on a quarterly basis. - 7.
-In the Financials (Attachment 4) section of the Request for Grant Applications (RGA), what does CDFA mean by "most recent CPA Auditor's report and most recent tax returns and accompanying schedules"?
-Would CDFA give a higher score to an application that submits more than one-year financial statements and tax returns?
-In addition, is a "CPA Auditor's Report" the same as a "Financial Statement and Independent Accountants' Review Report"? - CDFA defines "most recent Auditor's report" as the audit report for a period ending in 2022 (preferably), and "most recent tax returns and accompanying schedules" as the copy of the 2022 Federal Tax Return.
+However, in all cases, CDFA will only reimburse the recipient for actual, allowable project costs on a quarterly basis.

+7. In the Financials section (Attachment 4) of the Request for Grant Applications, what does CDFA mean by "most recent CPA Auditor's report and most recent tax returns and accompanying schedules"?
+Would CDFA give a higher score to an application that submits more than one year of financial statements and tax returns?
+In addition, is a "CPA Auditor's Report" the same as a "Financial Statement and Independent Accountants' Review Report"?
+CDFA defines "most recent Auditor's report" as the audit report for a period ending in 2023 (preferably), and "most recent tax returns and accompanying schedules" as the copy of the 2023 Federal Tax Return.
 Providing additional financial information may improve the competitiveness of the project.
+A "CPA

-A "CPA Auditor's Report" refers to Independent Auditor's Reports, Basic Financial Statements and Required Supplementary Information, or a Financial Statement and Independent Accountants' Review Reports.
+Auditor's Report" refers to an Independent Auditor's Reports, Basic Financial Statements and Required Supplementary Information, or a Financial Statement and Independent Accountants' Review Reports.